List of The Pretender characters: Brigitte

-Originally a cleaner associated with Lyle, and hired along with him to help capture Jarod, Brigitte immediately became the bane of Miss Parker's worklife inside the Center.
+Originally a cleaner associated with Lyle, and hired along with him to help capture Jarod, Brigitte immediately became the bane of Miss Parker's worklife inside the Centre.
 To Miss Parker's further frustration, Brigitte was married to Mr. Parker in February 1999, later becoming pregnant and giving birth to a son in 2000 prior to her dying from a medical condition that caused her to bleed to death during the birth of her baby.
 After the gun that was used to shoot Matumbo, the leader of the Triumvirate, in Africa was planted on her body by Mr. Parker and Mr. Cox, Brigitte's body was then burnt in her cabin.